senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **whyRecordInEntity**

-    - Describe why a record is in its respective entity.
+    - Describes why a record is in its respective entity.

 1. **whyRecords**